maliky/kolaBitMEXBot/README.rst

     pip install -r requirements.txt

     # run main programmes
-    python -m  kolaBitMEXBot.run_multi_kola -h
+    python -m  kolaBot.run_multi_kola -h
-    python -m  kolaBitMEXBot.multi_kola -h
+    python -m  kolaBot.multi_kola -h

 pip install
 ~~~~~~~~~~~

-If you just want to use kolaBitMEXBot, you can install the module
+If you just want to use kolaBot, you can install the module
 directly with \`pip\`

 .. code:: bash

-    pip install kolaBitMEX
+    pip install kolaBot

 would recommand doing it as a pip editable module with: